Carlos Beltrán: Second stint with the Astros (2017)

 On December 3, 2016, Beltrán signed a one-year, $16 million contract to return to the Houston Astros for the 2017 season as their designated hitter.
+According to a 2023 Frontline documentary about the Houston Astros during the period former Astros GM Jeff Luhnow stated that they signed Beltrán due to his potential effect and influence on the team's clubhouse and its young roster and not for his analytical production.
+Former Astros video and advance info manager Antonio Padilla also stated that upon his arrival he was viewed as a leader of the team, was a walking encyclopedia, and remarked that he had Aura around him on the team especially with its Latin Players on the team who viewed him vary prestigiously.
 On July 17, after not having played in the field in two months, his teammates held a mock funeral for his glove.

 The Astros won 101 games and clinched the AL West division title, marking the second time in franchise history they won at least 100 games.
 They faced the Boston Red Sox in the best-of-five ALDS.
 In Game 4 on October 9, Beltrán hit a ninth-inning RBI double that proved to be the deciding run in a 5–4 victory that clinched the ALDS for the Astros.

 The Astros overcame one of Beltrán's former teams, the Yankees, in the ALCS in seven games.
 As the Astros advanced to the World Series, it was the second of Beltrán's career, where they opposed the Los Angeles Dodgers.
 During the series, Beltrán registered three plate appearances over three games, going 0–3.
 The Astros defeated the Dodgers in seven games, making Beltrán a World Series champion.
 Beltrán announced his retirement from playing on November 13, 2017.

-Three years later, it was revealed in the Houston Astros sign stealing scandal that the Astros had broken MLB rules during the 2017 season.
-According to his Astros teammates, Beltrán was the master in a sign-stealing scheme that involved banging on trash cans in the dugout during at-bats to indicate upcoming pitches to the batter at the plate.
-His teammates indicated that Beltran intimidated teammates to go along with the scheme even though some of them did not want to.

-When the scandal broke, Beltrán publicly denied that the Astros had stolen signs illegally.
-However, MLB later confirmed that the Astros had stolen signs illegally and handed out punishments to the team; Beltrán was the only player named in the commissioner's report.
-Beltrán then apologized for his role in the scandal.
+Two years later, it was revealed via a sign stealing scandal that the Astros had broken MLB rules during the 2017 season.
+According to the report, an electronic sign-stealing scheme was implemented during the season, allegedly spearheaded by a coach and a "veteran player".
+Many have speculated that the coach and player in question were Alex Cora and Beltrán, with some Astros players' testimonies lining up with some of their speculations.
+When Major League Baseball confirmed that the Astros had stolen signs illegally, Beltrán was the only player named in the commissioner's report.
+Beltrán apologized for his role in the scandal.